- This event has passed.

 Sponsored by Gryphon House

 This is a fun workshop which invites participants to sign and sing along.
-The edWebinar recording will also be made available, so the songs, stories and signs can be easily accessible for review and immediately incorporated into an early childhood teaching practice.
-During this session, Carol will integrate a short discussion about how combining songs, signs and stories reinforces literacy skills in a way that allows children to see, hear, touch and feel language.
+The edWebinar recording is also available, so the songs, stories and signs can be easily accessible for review and immediately incorporated into an early childhood teaching practice.
+During this session, Carol integrate a short discussion about how combining songs, signs and stories reinforces literacy skills in a way that allows children to see, hear, touch and feel language.

-This presentation will be of particular benefit to early childhood teachers for children ages 2-6, toddlers, preschoolers and kindergarteners.
-There will be time to get your questions answered at the end of the session.
+This recorded presentation will be of particular benefit to early childhood teachers for children ages 2-6, toddlers, preschoolers and kindergarteners.

 About the Presenter